wronawiktor/docs/docs/kubernetes/ingress-controller.md

 kubectl expose deployment -n webapp hello-world --type=ClusterIP --port=8080
 ```

-Verify the Service is created and is available on a node port:
+Verify if the Service is created and is available on a node port:

 ```shell
 kubectl get service -n webapp hello-world